What is this?

 Experiment Phase

-Another area of experimenting was with how to add art in a infinite world.
-To start i studied out 20 Minutes Till Dawn and Vampire Survivors did it, and they used tiles.
+Another area of experimentation was how to implement art in an infinite world.
+To start, I studied how 20 Minutes Till Dawn and Vampire Survivors handled it, and they used tile-based systems.

 Art in an Infinite World

-I wanted to add subtle grass and luckily Godot has a built-in tile manager, the issue is that you usually hand place tiles for your game.
-We needed these to be generate procedurally, but the world infinite.
-My solution was to generate a grid around the player a specific radius and loop through those tiles to check if that tile has been filled.
-As the player moves, they will expose unfilled tiles that will be filled when detected during the check.
+I wanted to add subtle grass, and fortunately, Godot has a built-in tile manager.
+The problem is that tiles are usually placed by hand, but we needed them to be generated procedurally in an infinite world.
+My solution was to generate a grid around the player within a specific radius and loop through the tiles to check if they had already been filled.
+As the player moves, any unfilled tiles are generated during this check.

-There is an example of the system going slightly wrong.
-I had text images with numbers so I could see what was spawning and it ended up making something cool.
+There is an example of the system producing unexpected results.
+I used text images with numbers to track what was spawning, and it accidentally created something visually interesting.

 Visualizing the Game

-At this point it was hard to visualize what the game was supposed to be art wise.
-We looked at reference to different games like Vampire Survivors and another game called Kill the Crows for design inspiration.
-Something I noticed in these games was that there were points of interest in the world that make you wonder if there is more.
+At this point, it was difficult to visualize the intended art style for the game.
+We looked at references from different games, including Vampire Survivors and a game called Kill the Crows, for design inspiration.
+I noticed that these games included points of interest in the world that make players curious about what else might be there.

-I got my lead artist to draw a fake screenshoot of the game, to help us visualize what the game could look like and give us a guiding star.
-This ended up being incredibly helpful to someting to try to match art style wise and produrally placed objects.
+I asked my lead artist to create a fake screenshot of the game to help us visualize its potential look and serve as a guiding reference.
+This proved incredibly helpful for matching the art style and guiding the placement of procedurally generated objects.

 Fake Screenshot